dine1717/EVA6/README.md

  3. Best Test Accuarcy: 99.11

 # Analysis:
- 1. Model is good  and Over fitting
+ 1. Model is working but we see for some of the epochs its overfitting

 ___________